-UNC Greensboro recognizes the important role that high school counselors play in helping students navigate the college search process.
+UNC Greensboro recognizes the important role that high school and community college counselors play in helping students navigate the college search process.
 We know that students rely on you to help them find the best academic match.
 Like you, we take pride in helping students find the right fit.
 Our admissions counselors welcome the opportunity to work alongside you during your students’ college search and application process.

-Step one?
 Connect with us!
 We highly encourage you to use the tools below to meet your designated Admissions Counselor.
 You can schedule a time to chat with them one on one or book a longer period of time with them to host a Virtual School Visit with your students.
 To help you promote the visit, we’ve prepared a Digital Toolkit for you.
 Download helpful Instagram and Facebook materials to share, along with email copy, CCTV templates, and more.
 Need physical materials from us?
 Just submit a request and let us know what you need.

 UNCG seeks students from a variety of backgrounds.
 Staff members read and evaluate all applications, and we encourage students to include anything in their application that helps us determine their probability of success at UNCG.
 The most important thing we look for?
 We want to see that a student is prepared to succeed at UNCG.